The End of Snow

 (Prologue to The Kickass Assassin by Dana Webster - December 2020)

-The latest photo on her phone showed he had brown hair; longish, little curls of brunette tucked behind his ears.
-First thing she noticed when she first tracked him down a week ago was that now he had short white hair, shaped and sharply cut behind his ears and across the curve of his forehead.
+The latest photo on her phone showed his hair as longish with little curls of brunette tucked behind his ears.
+The first thing she noticed when she first tracked him down a week ago was that now he had short white hair, shaped and sharply cut behind his ears and across the curve of his forehead.
 From a distance, you might think he was wearing a white, knit cap.
 How did she know the guy in the photo was the same as the guy she’d been following for five days?
 The face.
-Handsome, cool, boyish despite the tired eyes that had seen it all.
+Handsome, cool, boyish despite the tired eyes that had seen too much.
 Smart thing would have been to grow a beard in the time since his disappearing act thirteen months ago.
 Even a mustache would signal he was at least trying to stay hidden.
 But her experience taught her that these pretty boys were all about the challenge to be known and admired, and to still get away with shit.

 Well, not this time.

 She waited in the shadows of a doorway across the street from the cafe, watched him standing in line scrolling through his phone, casual, not a care in the world.
 Coffee in hand, he turned and made for the exit.
 He took a left, heading north.
-She waited till he put enough distance between them, and she set out.
+She waited till he’d put enough distance between them, and then she set out.
 Followed at his pace, dodged the odd other pedestrian.
-A couple of blocks later, he stepped into the street, holding up while a car passed, and hastened his steps to cross to the other side, her side.
-She slowed her pace, kept to the inner edge of the sidewalk and watched as he deked down an alleyway
+A couple of blocks later, he stepped into the street, holding up while a car passed, and hastened his steps to cross to her side.
+She slowed her pace, kept to the inner edge of the sidewalk and watched as he deked down an alleyway.

 She wasn’t expecting this.
-When she followed him, on previous occasions, his routine was to get a coffee and then head a few blocks up the street to an office building, his work, where he could be counted on to remain for the better part of the day.
+When she’d followed him on previous occasions his routine was to get a coffee and then head a few blocks up the street to an office building, his work, where he could be counted on to remain for the better part of the day.
 Her heart beat a little faster.
 Had he made her?
 Was she exposed?
-No matter, she had to go in anyway.
-She hadn’t expected the day to come as soon as this; she was still in the research phase of things.
+No matter.
+She hadn’t expected the day to come as soon as this.
 But it looked now like the plan had changed.

 Before entering the alley, she let her eyes adjust to the dusky obscurity.
 It smelled in there of too much urine and vomit, a hangover from nighttime pub crawls.
 Slowly, she entered.
 Her body was tingling, warning.
 Long ago, she had learned to befriend the fear.
-It made her instincts sharp as long as she didn’t give in to it.
+It sharpened her instincts.
 She drew her gun from the holster hidden under her hoodie.
 In the shadows, there was no movement, no sound.
 Waiting, she took a moment to steady her breath.
 It was a one-way alley.
-The only way out was through her and she figured he couldn’t hide out in there forever.
-As though he’d read her thoughts, suddenly he stepped out from a narrow doorway tucked into the wall.
-He faced her, two feet planted firmly on the pavement, bracing.
+The only way out was through her and she wondered if he knew that.
+As though he’d read her thoughts, he stepped out from a narrow doorway that was tucked into the wall.
+He faced her, two feet planted firmly, bracing.
 She could just make out the features of his face, and the white of his hair.
 She raised her gun.

 “So, you’ve come for me,” he said, matter of fact, like he knew she was hunting him.